Dashue/dashue.github.io/Snow/_posts/2013-12-05-Making-angularjs-directives-re-usable-by-passing-parameters.md

         };
     });

-We then bind this in our view, but note that this time the name of the html attribute and scope property are not the same.
+We then bind this in our view, but note that this time the name of the html attribute and scope property are not the same, showing that they can be different.

 	<menu title="Menu" items="items" click="AlertTransition(index)"/>